0xPolygon/polygon-docs/docs/tools/smart-contracts/hardhat.md

 ### What you will do

-- Set up Hardhat
+- Set up Hardhat.
-- Create a simple smart contract
+- Create a simple smart contract.
-- Compile contract
+- Compile the contract.
-- Test contract
+- Test the contract.
-- Deploy contract
+- Deploy the contract.

 ## Setting up the development environment